Feature #182

 All of these are difficulties that can be designed around, but it does make this a very difficult and time consuming feature to implement.

-Updated by ask low 7 months ago
+Updated by ask low over 1 year ago

-I know a Chinese browser that keeps the list files in user directory (Internal-Storage/Android/data/<package>) and it replaces those existing lists in a specific period of time.
+) and it replaces those existing lists in a specific period of time.
 The replacement itself doesn't cause the blocklists to leak out, since the updation happens immediately.

 If there are malfunctioned lists, make sure that you're updating the lists in such a time when the upstream fixes already in place.